essnuked/essnuked/README.md

 Data Analyst and Blockchain Developer
 -------------------------------------

 I wear multiple hats in the tech,web3 and media industry.
-I've been learning data anaysis for a year and currently exploring with solidity,foundry and rust for fun.
+I've been currently exploring with solidity,foundry and rust for fun.
 I'm motivated by my curiousity and passion for the crypto space.

 * 🌍  I'm based in Canada
 * 🖥️  See my portfolio at [MyPortFolio](http://essbuilds.dev)